ahoward/ro/README.md

 ```

-look carefully, it makes it easy to 'grab everything stupid style' or to
+and then look carefully, it makes it easy to 'grab everything stupid style' or
-paginate client side.
+to paginate client side.  each collection has a `index.js` with everything, a
+`index-$pageno.js` with details about the next page, iff any, and of course, it
+produces an `index.json` file, complete with those gnarly *width* and *height*
+numbers you need to *fight FUOC* and layout shift.

+if you don't know what that means, probably use [wordpress](https://drawohara.io/dojo4/archive/irish-dance-and-wordpress-the-soul-destroyer/)

+lil detail about that link^, it is from *10 years ago*, when dojo4 was still running, and running on `ro`.

 ---